 Clearly, plagiarism, no matter the degree of intent to deceive, defeats the purpose of education.
 If you plagiarize deliberately, you are not educating yourself, and you are wasting your time on courses meant to improve your skills.
 If you plagiarize through carelessness, you are deceiving yourself.

-For examples of unintentional plagiarism and advice on when to quote and when to paraphrase, click the links provided below.
+For examples of unintentional plagiarism, advice on when to quote and when to paraphrase, and information about writing assistance and originality report checking, click the links provided below.